-For this we will need to move over to InDesign.
+For this, we'll need to move over to InDesign.
 Open InDesign and go to File > New > Document to open the New Document window.

-Keep the Intent as Print (you can export the moodboard as a digital PDF file later if you would prefer to share it online or on email), and Uncheck Facing Pages.
+Keep the Intent as Print (you can export the moodboard as a digital PDF file later if you'd prefer to share it online or on email), and Uncheck Facing Pages.

 Select A3 from the Page Size drop-down menu and switch the Orientation to Landscape.

 Increase the Number of Columns to 6 and reduce the Gutter of the Columns to 0 mm.
 Set the Margins on all sides to 4 mm and the Bleed on all sides to 3 mm.

 Open the Layers panel (Window > Layers) and double-click on the default Layer 1 name in the panel to open the Layer Options window.
 Rename the layer as Images and click OK.